Thank you to everyone who attended the ISS3! Registration is still open. All presentations were recorded and are available for viewing.

 The symposium will be an international nexus of research, management and policy with a target audience of:governmental air quality regulators; land managers and fire practitioners; research and extension communities; public health professionals; air quality and fire weather forecasting communities; and climate change researchers.

 A virtual conference will be incorporated as we did at the first ISS and ISS2, as well as a second location added.
 This allows us to expand our attendance.
 This will also allow integration of an online learning component, which will support active connection with our audience year-round.
-Remote participants will be able to view the presentations live and interact with the presenter, the onsite participants and other remote participants—with the assistance of a facilitator.
+Remote participants will be able to view the presentations live and interact with the presenter, and other remote participants—with the assistance of a facilitator.
 We anticipate a great response from past attendees as well as a new audience.

 Pete Lahm, Chair